Aaron Rodgers: 2022

 In the season opener against the Vikings, Rodgers threw for 195 yards and an interception in the 23–7 loss.
 In Week 4 against the Patriots, Rodgers threw for 251 yards and two touchdowns, but also threw his fourth career pick-six to Jack Jones in the 27–24 overtime win.
 In Week 5 at London, Rodgers threw for 222 yards and two touchdowns in an upset loss against the Giants.
 In Week 8 against the Buffalo Bills on Sunday Night Football, Rodgers threw for 203 yards, two touchdowns and one interception as the Packers lost their fourth consecutive game in the 27–17 defeat.
 The next week against the Lions, Rodgers threw for 291 yards, a touchdown, and three interceptions in the 15–9 loss.
 It was the first time since Week 15 of the 2017 season that Rodgers threw three interceptions in a game.
 Rodgers bounced back the following week against the Cowboys, completing 14-of-20 passes for 224 yards and three touchdowns in 31–28 overtime victory.
 Following a Week 11 loss to the Titans, Rodgers confirmed he has been playing with a broken thumb on his throwing hand he suffered in Week 5.
 A Week 12 loss to the Eagles left the Packers with a 4–8 record, but the team rallied off four consecutive wins to get to 8–8 before the regular season finale.
 The Packers finished with an 8–9 record and missed the postseason following a Week 18 loss to the Detroit Lions in a win-and-in scenario for Green Bay.
+After the game, Rodgers put his arm around long-time teammate Cobb, and looked solemnly around Lambeau Field before the two walked down the tunnel together.
+Some suspected that this indicated that Rodgers had played his last game for the Packers.

 Rodgers finished the 2022 season with 3,695 passing yards, 26 touchdowns, and 12 interceptions, which marked the most for Rodgers in a single season since 2008.
 He was ranked 51st by his fellow players on the NFL Top 100 Players of 2023.